icevelez/core.js/documentation/handlebar.md

 ### Caveat!

-> due to HTML specification, HTML attributes are case insensitive so function names used in this directive cannot be pascal Case
+> due to HTML specification, HTML attributes are case insensitive so function names used in this directive cannot be in Pascal case

 ### ✅ Correct usage
 ```html